abinit/abinit/doc/tutorial/eph4zpr.md

 that explains how to use Abipy to automate the calculations and post-process the results for Diamond.

-It is assumed the user has already completed the two tutorials [RF1](/tutorial/rf1) and [RF2](/tutorial/rf2), and that he/she is familiar with the calculation of ground state (GS) and response properties in particular phonons, Born effective charges and the high-frequency dielectric tensor.
+It is assumed the user has already completed the two tutorials [RF1](/tutorial/rf1) and [RF2](/tutorial/rf2), and that they are familiar with the calculation of ground state (GS) and response properties in particular phonons, Born effective charges and the high-frequency dielectric tensor.
 The user should have read the [introduction tutorial for the EPH code](/tutorial/eph_intro) before running these examples.